camkerr/nuke_qc/README.md

 We often work on VFX shots that require retimes.
 It's important to double check to make sure that there are no duplicate frames back to back when delivering your shot.

+### corruptFrames

+Sometimes our .exr or .dpx files get corrupted.
+We don't notice sometimes because of Nuke's caching and accidently submit bad frames for delivery.
+This results in our distributor getting very upset and requesting new versions with fixed frames.

 ### More Info About Nuke

 These scripts use Foundry's Nuke (our VFX compositing package) as a Python module.